Matrax/QuickGLSL/README.md

 # QuickGLSL

+## Description
-QuickGLSL is an application using Qt/C++17 to do some test with vertex and fragment shaders.
+QuickGLSL is an application developed with the open source version of Qt and using C++17, that can be sued to do some test with vertex and fragment shaders.
 You can edit vertex and fragment shaders and have a direct result with a triangle in a OpenGL scene.
-QuickGLSL use the last version of OpenGL to do the rendering (OpenGL 4.6), so you can use all the last functions implemented in GLSL.
+QuickGLSL use the last version of OpenGL to do the rendering (OpenGL 4.6 core profile), so you can use all the last functions implemented in GLSL.

+## Example
 ![alt QuickGLSL](https://github.com/Matrax/QuickGLSL/blob/main/images/application.png "GLSLViewer")

 # Installation